liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

     </routes>

-Redeploy your portlet, refresh the page, and look at the URL after clicking the *Edit greeting* link and then after clicking the *Back* link.
+Redeploy your portlet, refresh the page, and look at the URL after clicking the *Edit greeting* link.
 Notice how much shorter and more user-friendly the URL is, without even having to modify the JSPs.

 ![Figure 3.9: Configuring friendly URLs for your JSPs is easy in Liferay.
 Look at the nice URL the portlet uses for the `edit.jsp`.](../../images/portlets-my-greeting-edit-friendly.png)